oracle/node-oracledb/INSTALL.md

 - A compiler.

   Use Visual Studio on Windows, GCC on Linux or Xcode on macOS.
-  **When building with Node 4 onward, the compiler must support C++11.** Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
+  **When building with Node.js 6 onward, the compiler must support C++11.** Note the default compiler on Oracle Linux 6 and RHEL 6 does not have the required support.
 Install [GCC 4.8 or later][5] or upgrade to Oracle Linux 7.